A Beginner's Guide to Bodybuilding for Women

 Day 7: Rest

-It's smart to start with one or two compound exercises (ones that require the use of more than one joint like squats, bench press, deadlift, etc.) and then move onto isolation exercises (which only require the use of one joint like bicep curls, leg extensions, etc.), says Martinez.
+It's smart to start with compound exercises (ones that require the use of more than one joint like squats, bench press, deadlift, etc.) and then move onto isolation exercises (which only require the use of one joint like bicep curls, leg extensions, etc.), says Martinez.
 (More here: How to Correctly Order Exercises At the Gym)

 Compound exercises typically get all the glory because they allow you to hoist bigger weights and also count as functional training, but isolation moves are actually pretty important for bodybuilding workouts: "Because these exercises focus on one muscle at a time, they're effective in increasing the size of muscle fibers, a major goal of all bodybuilders," says Martinez.
 Not to mention, if you're new to strength training, these more straightforward exercises will help keep you moving safely and injury-free.